 (c) A player or goalkeeper who is obviously bleeding shall cause an immediate stoppage of play.
 The bleeding player shall be ruled off the ice and shall not be allowed to return to play until the bleeding has been stopped and the cut or abrasion covered.
 It is required that any affected equipment/uniform be properly decontaminated or exchanged.

-(d) If a penalized player has been injured he may proceed to the dressing room without the necessity of taking a seat on the penalty bench.
+(d) If a penalized player has been injured they may proceed to the dressing room without the necessity of taking a seat on the penalty bench.

-If the injured player receives a minor penalty, the penalized team shall place a substitute on the penalty bench immediately.
-If the injured player receives a major penalty, Rule 403(d) would apply and no replacement for the penalized player shall be permitted to enter the game except from the penalty bench.
+The penalized team shall place a substitute on the penalty bench immediately and no replacement for the penalized player shall be permitted to enter the game except from the penalty bench, unless otherwise specified under Rule 403(d) or 405(a).

 For a violation of this rule a bench minor penalty for illegal substitution shall be imposed.